canonical/lxd/doc/api-extensions.md

 Adds security.uid and security.gid for the proxy devices, allowing privilege dropping and effectively changing the uid/gid used for connections to Unix sockets too.

+## pprof\_http
+This adds a new core.debug\_address config option to start a debugging HTTP server.

+That server currently includes a pprof API and replaces the old cpu-profile, memory-profile and print-goroutines debug options.